jonhoaglin/apichallenge/readme.txt

 This project makes use of Express.js to simplify the API creation, and sync-request to pull information from the github API.

+I am using basic authentication to increase the rate limit to the github API.
+As tokens are automatically flagged and disabled when uploaded to github, you will need to create a token.js file in the root folder and fill it with your own token like so:

+    var token = 'XXXXXXXXXXXXXXXXXXXXXXXX';
+    exports.token = token;

 === USAGE ===

 There are 2 main methods